 The rub in our Thanksgiving turkey recipe uses salt, pepper, thyme, rosemary, sage and garlic powder.
 Some recipes would also call for ½ teaspoon of dried marjoram or the use of fresh herbs, including parsley.
 Most recipes rely on the big three—thyme, rosemary and sage—along with the ubiquitous salt and pepper, to give a Thanksgiving turkey its distinctive flavor.

 One of the many benefits of using your Memphis, however, is the additional flavor provided by wood smoke.
 Turkey is not a meat known for its strong flavor.
 A layer of smokiness can help even turkey deniers see their serving as more than a carrier for gravy and stuffing.

 There’s an App for That

-Our grilling app allows you to start the grill, adjust, track and control the temperature of the grill, and complete entire turkey-dinner recipes, all with the touch of a button.
-In fact, because our grill app connects your grill to your home Wi-Fi network, you can control your grill even while making a mad dash to the grocery store for the last can of pumpkin pie filling in the tri-state area.
+Our grilling app allows you to monitor the temperatures of the grill with the touch of a button.
+In fact, because our grill app connects your grill to your home Wi-Fi network, you can monitor your grill even while making a mad dash to the grocery store for the last can of pumpkin pie filling in the tri-state area.